zcattacz/alasql_wiki/XLSX.md

 ```
 See the working example in [jsFiddle](http://jsfiddle.net/95j0txwx/7/)

+Please note that you can avoid letting AlaSQL try to add extension to filenames by setting `autoExt:false` in the option.

 You can also pass the file as a Blob:

     alasql('SELECT * FROM XLSX(?)',[myblobData]);